Particular/ServiceControl.Connector.MassTransit/Container-README.md

 Default: None

-RabbitMQ management API url when RabbitMQ is selected as transport.
+RabbitMQ management API URL when RabbitMQ is the selected transport.

 Example: